adegans/Goosle/readme.md

 Or say hi on [Mastodon](https://mas.to/@arnan) or [Telegram](https://t.me/arnandegans).

 ## Changelog
+1.2.1 - January 15, 2024
+- [new] Merge identical downloads (determined by info hash) from different torrent sites that provide hashes
+- [new] Option to cache to flat files instead of APCu, files stored in /cache/ folder
+- [new] Blank index.php files in all subfolders to shield from prying eyes
+- [tweak] Improved version check
+- [fix] Stray periods in some Limetorrent categories
+- [fix] Inconsistent size indication for torrent results

 1.2 - January 2, 2024
 - [new] Preferred language setting for DuckDuckGo results in config.php.
 - [new] Preferred language setting for Wikipedia results in config.php.